Digital-Repository-of-Ireland/dri-documentation/depositor-guide/04-review-and-publish.rst

 Setting the status of an object to *reviewed* indicates that editing of the descriptive metadata has been completed.
 Also that any attached assets are displaying correctly and all background processes have finished.
-Individual objects can be set as reviewed from the object Editor Tools menu (1).
+Individual objects can be set as reviewed from the object Editor Tools menu (:numref:`fig-review-object` (1)).

+.. _fig-review-object:
 .. figure:: images/review_object.png
    :alt: Review object menu option

    Review individual object

-Alternatively it is possible to set all draft objects contained within a collection and it's sub-collections to reviewed using the collection Editor Tools menu (2).
+Alternatively it is possible to set all draft objects contained within a collection and it's sub-collections to reviewed using the collection Editor Tools menu (:numref:`fig-review-coll` (2)).
 This section of the menu provides a summary of the number of sub-collections and objects by status, either *draft*, *reviewed* or *published*.

+.. _fig-review-coll:
 .. figure:: images/review_collection.png
    :alt: Review collection objects menu